finos/symphony-bdk-python/docs/configuration.md

   on pod.
 - `app` contains information about the extension app that the bot will use like the appId, the private key for authenticating the extension app.
+- `datafeed` contains information about the datafeed service that the bot will use for the `DatafeedLoop` service.
+If the version field is configured to `v2`, the datafeed service v2 will be used.
+Otherwise, the datafeed service v1 will be used by default.